geo-engine/docs/README.md

 # Geo Engine Docs

-A central place for all Geo Engine user documentation.
+This repository is a central place for the Geo Engine user documentation.

 ## Develop locally